DevMadhup/Wanderlust-Mega-Project/README.md

   ```
   ![image](https://github.com/user-attachments/assets/0c8ecb74-1bc5-46f9-ad55-1e22e8092198)
 #
-  - <b>Now move to /root/.ssh/ directory and copy the content of public key and paste to /root/.ssh/authorized_keys file.</b>
+  - <b>Now move to directory where your ssh keys are generated and copy the content of public key and paste to authorized_keys file of the worker machine.</b>
 #
   - <b>Now, go to the jenkins master and navigate to <mark>Manage jenkins --> Nodes</mark>, and click on Add node </b>
     - name: Node